A lot or a little?

 What parents need to know

-Parents need to know that Angry Birds is a fun, addictive puzzle game based around destruction and revenge (the birds want to get back at the pigs for stealing their eggs).
-That violent-sounding theme, though, is played out in an incredibly cartoony way, a la Looney Tunes.
+Parents need to know that Angry Birds is a fun, addictive puzzle game based on destruction and revenge (the birds want to get back at the pigs for stealing their eggs).
+That violent-sounding theme, though, is played out in an incredibly cartoony way, à la Looney Tunes.
 Angry Birds connects to an online gaming community called the Crystal network.
 On Crystal, which connects to both Facebook and Twitter, players can post scores and achievements, and they can challenge online friends to games.
 Parents should also note that kids may be tempted to buy a Mighty Eagle as an in-app purchase when they get stuck on a level (this is a one-time purchase, though -- not something they'd need to keep buying every time they get stymied).
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to Angry Birds.

 What's it about?